mapbox/protozero/README.md

 ## Depends

 * C++11 compiler
+* CMake
-* Tests depend on the Google Protobuf library, but use of Protozero doesn't need it
+* Some tests depend on the Google Protobuf library, but use of Protozero doesn't need it

 ## How it works